Well Dunn: 1994–1995

 On September 29, Well Dunn began another series of matches against The Bushwhackers.
 The feud lasted the remainder of the year, although Barry Horowitz substituted for Steven Dunn in several matches when Dunn was unable to appear.
 The Bushwhackers were victorious in the majority of matches, but Well Dunn won occasional matches.
 One of these matches was featured on the Coliseum Video release Wham Bam Bodyslam, and another two were televised on Monday Night Raw.
 During one of the Monday Night Raw matches, The Bushwhackers were accompanied by ring announcer Howard Finkel, who had a long-standing rivalry with Wippleman.
 Finkel and Wippleman had an argument during the match that led to a tuxedo match, in which Finkel was declared the winner after stripping Wippleman to his underwear.

 Leading up to the 1995 Royal Rumble pay-per-view, Well Dunn was entered in a tournament for the vacant WWF Tag Team Championship.
 They were scheduled to face The Smoking Gunns, but Bob Holly (formerly Sparky Plugg) and the 1-2-3 Kid took the Gunns' place; Holly and the 1-2-3 Kid won the match and went on to win the tournament.
 Eliminated from the tournament, Well and Dunn competed individually in the Royal Rumble match, a battle royal.
 Well was eliminated by Davey Boy Smith, and Dunn was eliminated by Aldo Montoya.
 After The Smoking Gunns regained the championship, Well Dunn challenged for the belts in a series of matches, but was unable to win the title.

 Well Dunn was featured in the Dirtiest Dozen subset of the Action Packed line of WWF trading cards in 1995.
 The team continued to face the WWF's top tag teams, including The Bushwhackers and The Blu Brothers, but were unable to win any of these matches.
 The team's final WWF match came in a loss to The Allied Powers, after which Well Dunn disappeared from the WWF.

-Split
+Split (1996–1998)

 After a brief tour in All Japan Pro Wrestling in January 1996, King returned to the World Wrestling Council, and Doll went to World Championship Wrestling, before going back to the United States Wrestling Association.
 In 1997, King returned to the USWA and teaming with Paul Diamond, feuding with Doll and Flash Flanagan.
 A year later, the team reunited in the Nashville, Tennessee-based Music City Wrestling, where they won the MCW North American Tag Team Championship on May 30, 1998.
 The reunion was short-lived, as Doll and Reno Riggins attacked King after the match.
 Riggins took King's place as co-holder of the title with Doll.